-Chemotherapy means taking medicines that kill cancer cells.
+Chemotherapy means taking medications that kill cancer cells.
 You might have chemotherapy as a treatment after surgery, or if your cancer is not operable you might have it instead of surgery.
-You might have chemotherapy alone, or with radiotherapy.
+You might have chemotherapy alone, or with radiation therapy.

 Chemotherapy for lung cancer is usually given through a needle into your vein.
 You will need to go to a clinic to have this treatment.
-You might also take tablets, either at the clinic or later at home.
+You might also take chemotherapy as pills, either at the clinic or later at home.
 Each course of treatment lasts a few days.

 Chemotherapy drugs can have various side effects.
 Your doctor will explain to you what side effects you should expect.
-Some of the more common side effects include nausea and vomiting, infections, tiredness, and diarrhoea.
+Some of the more common side effects include nausea and vomiting, infections, tiredness, and diarrhea.